What is Value Added Tax?

 - Different states levy different VAT rates, which results in more confusion and complexity in an otherwise simplistic tax structure.

-- It charges the same rate of tax irrespective of the user’s income level and, as such, is criticized for being an anti-poor tax.
+- It charges the same tax rate irrespective of the user’s income level and, as such, criticizes it for being an anti-poor tax.

 - It is complex in cases where products are manufactured at multiple stages and in different jurisdictions with varying VAT rates.

-- It leads to a problem of deadweight loss which happens in cases where tax revenue demand lost is more than the tax gained by levying the tax.
-Moreover, since VAT increases the price of the product without giving any Input tax credit to the end-user, it leads to a reduction in demand.
+- It leads to a problem of deadweight loss in cases where tax revenue demand lost is more than the tax gained by levying the tax.
+Moreover, since VAT increases the price of the product without giving any Input tax credit to the end user, it leads to a reduction in demand.

 Conclusion

-It is a multi-stage value-added tax that is finally paid by the end-user and is truly simplistic at its core.
-Normally VAT rates are classified under Standard rates, zero rates, and reduced rates; however, in some developing countries like India, there can be more rates as well.
+It is a multi-stage value-added tax that is finally paid by the end user and is truly simplistic at its core.
+Normally VAT rates are classified under Standard rates, zero rates, and reduced rates; however, there can also be more rates in some developing countries like India.
 Every jurisdiction has certain criteria and registration procedures through which one needs to register for VAT.
 Once registered, the business can avail of input tax credit for the taxes paid against the output tax received by them from onward selling of product post value addition.
-It is a popular form of tax that is adopted by more than a hundred countries across the globe and has resulted in better tax management by the government.
+It is a popular form of tax adopted by more than a hundred countries across the globe and has resulted in better tax management by the government.

 Recommended Articles